 First thing’s first… Let’s talk about dates.
 In the Rockies, fall hits a little earlier than it does in lower parts of the country.
 Leaves typically change color in September, so if you’re planning to catch autumn in it’s golden days, mid-September is your best window!

 Where should you stay?
 Fraser Crossing/Founders Pointe is a great option.
-Not only is the location convenient, with walk-ability to a number of activities and dining options, but it also has a killer deck with two hot tubs and a grill so that you can spend your downtime lounging and snacking at will.
+Not only is the location convenient, with walk-ability to a number of activities and dining options, but it also has great amenities (you want a full kitchen?
+You got it!) and views.
 Let’s get to the good stuff… here’s your plan for 5 fall days in Winter Park:

 Breakfast at Starbucks